mandalapu1994/AZ400-Azure_DevOps_Engineer_Expert/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

 - This lab requires **Microsoft Edge** or an [Azure DevOps supported browser.](https://docs.microsoft.com/en-us/azure/devops/server/compatibility?view=azure-devops#web-portal-supported-browsers)

-- **Set up an Azure DevOps organization:** If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 ## Lab overview

 In this lab, you'll learn about the agile planning and portfolio management tools and processes provided by Azure Boards and how they can help you quickly plan, manage, and track work across your entire team.
 You'll explore the product backlog, sprint backlog, and task boards that can track the flow of work during an iteration.
 We'll also look at the enhanced tools in this release to scale for larger teams and organizations.